The Incredibles: Box office

 The Incredibles earned $261.4 million in the United States and Canada and $370.1 million in other territories, for a worldwide total of $631.6 million.
 It was the fourth-highest-grossing film of 2004, behind Shrek 2, Harry Potter and the Prisoner of Azkaban and Spider-Man 2.

 The Incredibles was released with Alfie on November 5, 2004.
 It debuted earning $70.7 million from 3,933 theaters.
 This made it the second-highest opening weekend for an animated film, trailing only behind Shrek 2.
-The film opened in the number #1 spot at the box office, dominating Saw, The Grudge, Shark Tale, Ray, Ladder 49 and other films.
-Despite its opening, the overall Hollywood revenues fell, continuing a box office slump that had lingered for most of the fall season.
-The top 12 movies took in $136.1 million down to 5% from the same weekend the previous year, just after the openings of The Matrix Revolutions and Elf.
+The film opened in the number #1 spot at the box office, beating out Alfie, The Grudge, Ray and Saw.
 For 15 years, The Incredibles had the biggest November opening weekend for an animated film until it was dethroned by Frozen II in 2019.
-It continued to rule the box office while staying ahead of The Polar Express.
-Its second weekend earnings dropped by 28% to $51 million, and followed by another $26 million the third weekend.
+Its second weekend earnings dropped by 28% to $51 million, allowing it to stay ahead of The Polar Express, After the Sunset, Seed of Chucky and Bridget Jones: The Edge of Reason.
+This would be followed by another $26 million the third weekend, with the film being overtaken by National Treasure and The SpongeBob SquarePants Movie.
 The Incredibles completed its theatrical run in the United States and Canada on April 14, 2005.